-In the last step, we evaluate the computational efficiency of the data-private model (\ref{eqn:pri_obj})-(\ref{eqn:pri_nonneg}).
-To understand the effect of transformation, we report the computation times for the original model (\ref{eqn:org_model_obj})-(\ref{eqn:org_model_nonneg}) and the data-private model (\ref{eqn:pri_obj})-(\ref{eqn:pri_nonneg}) and the sparsity induced model.
+To understand the effect of transformation, we report the computation times for the original model (\ref{eqn:org_model_obj})-(\ref{eqn:org_model_nonneg}), the data-private model (\ref{eqn:pri_obj})-(\ref{eqn:pri_nonneg}) and the sparsity induced model.
 The data-private model results are first given with straightforward randomization, which ends with full matrices.
 Then, we solve \eqref{aux:obj}-\eqref{aux:nonneg} to obtain sparse matrices.
 We evaluate the computation times for all network sizes with four parties.
 Figure \ref{fig:runtimeAvg} presents the average computation times on a semi-logarithmic plot; that is, the values on the vertical axis are scaled by taking their logarithms.
 The legend shows the original model (CP), the masked model with straightforward randomization (CCS - Dense) and the masked model with sparsity inducing transformations (CCS - Sparse).
-As discussed in Section \ref{subsec:sparsity}, transforming the original model (\ref{eqn:org_model_obj})-(\ref{eqn:org_model_nonneg}) results in loss of sparsity in the overall problem.
 Our numerical results confirm that this loss causes a significant increase in the computation time.
 The data-private model with dense matrices takes by far the largest computation time compared to other models.
 As the network size increases, the solution time of the data-private model also increases.
 Taking sparsity into consideration for the data-private model does indeed pay off, as the computation time with the sparsity inducing transformations reduces the computation times considerably.

 At this point, we should emphasize that the random matrices obtained after solving the mathematical programming model \eqref{aux:obj}-\eqref{aux:nonneg} may not be secure in the sense of Section \ref{subsec:security}.
 Thus, the gain from maintaining sparsity may come at the cost of a security breach.
 This happens because we do not have a control on the optimal solution of the model, and hence, it is not easy to quantify the potential leakage \citep{hong2018privacy}.
 We leave this discussion for a future work.